stuartemiddleton/glosat_table_dataset/README.md

 The type string should be changed to either 'CascadeRCNNFrozen' or 'CascadeRCNNFrozenRPN'.

-# infer and evaluate using models (both available pretrained models and ones trained using previous section)
+# Infer and evaluate using models

+Commands provided for using both the available pretrained models and ones trained using previous section.

 ```
 cd /data/glosat_table_dataset/mmdetection